arednch/phonebook/README.md

 	Important: Be careful with updating this as it may overload upstream servers (depending on what the "source" is set to).
 The default value has been chosen specifically with that in mind.

 - `debug`: Defines the debug output flag (set to "true" or "false").
 See [flags](#flags) for more details.

+- `routable`: Defines if routable phone numbers should be included even if not in the phonebook.
+See [flags](#flags) for more details.

 - `webuser`: Defines the user required to authenticate via basicAuth for most web endpoints.
 See [flags](#flags) for more details.